All About Scent Marking - it's how your cat speaks

 Cats have the natural tendency to re wash every hair that has been groomed.
 This is called scent marking.
 Cats have a favorite scent - their own.
 So even after grooming, a cat will try to lick every spot in its body.
 If they can't lick areas with their tongue, they'll wet their arms and paws and use it to rub against the hard-to-lick areas.

-And it's not just themselves that cats like to have their scents on.
+It's not just themselves that cats like to have their scents on either.
 You may have noticed your cat loves to rub against you and lick your legs and feet after you get out of the shower.
-Your cat is scent marking you, this a his sign that to himself that he owns you.
+Your cat is scent marking you, this a his sign to himself that he owns you.

-Cats are much like a totem pole, they mark their territories as per who is the chief cat or the top of the pole.
-Older- whole cats own more and are more dominate than younger or neutered cats.
+Cats are much like totem poles; they mark their territories as per who is the chief cat or the top of the pole.
+Older whole cats own more and are more dominant than younger or neutered cats.

 Cat spraying and clawing are two more ways of scent marking.
-This allows them to know they have been here and that anyone new coming in- animal of course can also smell that this area is already claimed.
+This allows them to know they have been here and that anyone new coming in, animal of course, can also smell that this area is already claimed.
 Cat clawing is a preferred scent marking direction over spraying for obvious reasons!

-Many times a cat will spray out of anxiety or fear- not used to the new room, the child's screaming or even the new friend that comes to visit.
+Many times a cat will spray out of anxiety or fear, for example, an unfamiliar room, a child's screaming or even the new friend that comes to visit.

-If your cat starts to pee on things - like your husbands side of the bed, your child's back pack, or even in the middle of the room.
+If your cat starts to pee on things , like your husband's side of the bed, your child's backpack, or even in the middle of the room.
 He is calling out to you and trying his very best to talk to you.
-He may be ill, or tired of a new direction you created in his life- or simply not happy that your husband is telling at you too much.
-WHo knows- maybe the kids growing and playing louder have began to really stress him out.
+He may be ill, or tired of a new direction you created in his life, or simply not happy that your husband is yelling at you too much.
+Who knows, maybe the kid's growing and playing louder have began to really stress him out.

 Therefore, if a neutered cat starts spraying, there is something wrong with the cat.
-If your cat is neutered and you notice it cat spraying, find out what is wrong with your cat.
+If your cat is neutered and you notice him spraying, find out what is wrong with your cat.